 Elevated Shell Shell as actual root user sudo su.
-Alternatively, sudo -s gives you elevated permissions but your home is still your home
+Alternatively, sudo -s gives you elevated permissions but your home is still your home.
+If you just want to change to an admin user in Terminal type su <admin username>.

 Turn off Mail preview of attachments – defaults write com.apple.mail DisableInlineAttachmentViewing -bool yes (or false)